vli777/pyport/README.md

 - In the `config.yaml` file, you can specify:
   - Input files containing ticker symbols.
   - Models and time periods to optimize against.
+  - Whether to use various filters like de-correlation.

 ### Preparing Input Files
 - Each input file (CSV format) should have a single column containing the ticker symbols to include in the optimization.